andrewiggins/react-suspense-sandbox/src/fiber/README.md

 - `commitRoot` flips the current (`root.current`) pointer to the completed `workInProgress`

+### How SetState works

+- `dispatchAction` is called which primarily does:
+  - optimizations around calling setState during render and skipping redundant states
+  - places the update on the update queue
+  - calls `scheduleUpdateOnFiber`, which:
+    - `markUpdateLaneFromFiberToRoot`: climbs up the tree marking this fiber's parents as having work on children to do (setting `childLanes`), which also finds the FiberRoot.
+    - `ensureRootIsScheduled`: ensures the root of this fiber tree is scheduled to do some work

 ### To expand

 - How does React manage multiple pending updates?
 What is the